rk9qn3j/k8s-commands-cheatsheet-and-notes/README.md

 # Readyness and liveness probes
 Check state through command execution, HTTP GET or TCP.

-* Readyness = Restarts the POD if state check is failed.
+* Readyness = Doesn't serve traffic to the pod, if state check has failed.
-* Liveness = Doesn't serve traffic to the POD if state check is failed
+* Liveness (HTTP, command or TCP) = Restarts the pod, if state check is failed.

 # Export YAML
 ```